DontTalkJustTravel

 • Do not swim in heavy wave conditions.

-• Night driving in rural areas → avoid.
+• Night driving in rural areas → avoid if possible.

 • Respect private/community land near waterfall entrances.